 BERNIE TORME BAND AND JOINING GILLAN

 Bernie Torme: It was a brilliant time, loads of gigs, loads of tours, endless travelling from one end of the UK to the other, audiences too which I hadn’t seen too much of until that point!
 The energy was great, I really miss that, and it was a great chaotic mad little band with the great Phil Spalding on bass and Mark Harrison on drums.
 Crazy experience.
 Good fun.
 I suppose the best memory was being signed to a ‘proper’ record company at the end of 1977, Don Arden’s Jet Records, which had big artists like Roy Wood and Wizzard, ELO and Jeff Lynne, and later Ozzy.
-The worst moments and they happened on a regular basis in ’77, and ’78 was getting inundated in gob (being spat at by the audiences) on the Rats, Bethnal and Gen X tours.
+The worst moments and they happened regularly in ’77 and ’78 were getting inundated in gob (being spat at by the audiences) on the Rats, Bethnal, and Gen X tours.
 It was supposed to show that punks liked you.
 I fucking hated it.

 In 1979 you were asked to join Gillan.
 You played on four highly successful albums and toured around the world but decided to leave the group in 1981.
 If I’ve learned right, it was because of the disagreements with the money things?

 Bernie Torme: McCoy has gone on publicly about the money at length for a very long time, so that’s more his thing than mine.
 For me, money was undoubtedly a symptom, but my decision to leave first was not strictly about money: it was about fairness and transparency.
 Gillan was never a band in the sense of all of us being equal.
-That simply was not possible, because Ian had been in Purple, was a huge star, had been and probably still was a millionaire at that point.
-I had no problem with Ian being above the rest of us, Ian financed the band and paid our wages, however small they were, Ian carried the can, it was his band.
+That simply was not possible because Ian had been in Purple, was a huge star, had been and probably still was a millionaire at that point.
+I had no problem with Ian being above the rest of us.
+Ian financed the band and paid our wages.
+However small they were, Ian carried the can, and it was his band.
 But those wages were obviously far lower than musicians normally would work for without some sort of future profit share which we were promised.
 When it became clear to me that certain band members, and I’ll mention no names, but I don’t mean Ian, we’re getting more than others, and that there appeared to be no accounts at all, it became obvious that the promised ‘profit share’ was mythical.
-OK, I could have lived even with that too if everyone, not including Ian, was in the same boat.
+OK, I could have lived even with that, too, if everyone, not including Ian, was in the same boat.
 But we were not.
 I had no interest in remaining in a band where one member, and again I don’t mean Ian, was getting more than the others.
-I’ve seen a few interviews where Ian has said in the past few years about how the tours were financial disasters and how he lost money.
-Maybe that’s true, I had no input into that, Colin originally had organized stuff, but he was rowed out of it at the beginning of the Universe tour when everything started to become less transparent and more opaque.
+I’ve seen a few interviews where Ian has said about how the tours were financial disasters and how he lost money in the past few years.
+Maybe that’s true.
+I had no input into that.
+Colin originally had organized stuff, but he was rowed out of it at the beginning of the Universe tour when everything started to become less transparent and more opaque.
 All I can say is that anyone who didn’t make a LOT of money out of those tours would have been a complete moron.
-If I had run them, we’d have all come out of it millionaires!
+If I had run them, we’d have all come out of it, millionaires!
 It was not hard.
 We packed them in.
-So, what went on was either unbelievably stupid and incompetent or on the other hand completely dishonest.
+So, what went on was either unbelievably stupid and incompetent or, on the other hand, completely dishonest.
 You obviously don’t have to pay profit shares if there are no profits, so it probably wasn’t accidental.
 Having no accounts helps too.
 For me, it was best to walk away.
 It was a pity for the fans, and it was a great live band, and I still feel sad about it all, but there was no point in carrying on under those circumstances.

-Bernie Torme: Yes, I knew Janick pretty well, nice guy, he had been in a band called White Spirit who had supported Gillan.
-They had also recorded at Ian’s studio, Kingsway, initially with Colin producing I think, but maybe later with John?
+Bernie Torme: Yes, I knew Janick pretty well, a nice guy.
+He had been in a band called White Spirit, who had supported Gillan.
+They had also recorded at Ian’s studio, Kingsway, initially with Colin producing, I think, but maybe later with John?
 I liked the band and Gillan, all of us, tried to help them out.
-Far as I recall later on they were having record company problems, their record company wanted what they thought of as a ‘hit single’ type track, or they were going to drop them.
+Far as I recall, later on, they were having record company problems, their record company wanted what they thought of as a ‘hit single’ type track, or they were going to drop them.
 We suggested ‘New Orleans’, but White Spirit turned it down, so we recorded it ourselves!
 I think he was asked to join because he was a nice guy and he was available and knew the band.
 I know he was Ian’s top choice rather than anyone else’s.

 MORE ABOUT GILLAN